Two stability theorems on plethysms of Schur functions: Signed Weight Lemma

-We remark that, using the idea seen in Example~\ref{ex:lengthBound}, there is an alternative definition of the sets $\PSeq{M}$ as intervals for the $2$-twisted dominance order.
-We explain this in \S\ref{subsec:stablePartitionSystemsAsIntervals} at the end of this section, and hence deduce the stability of the partition system from the relevant general result, Corollary~\ref{cor:signedIntervalStable}.

 Stability is not immediate.
-Indeed, from the Hasse diagrams in Figure~\ref{fig:Hasse444and6442} we see that $\pmap$ is not bijective when $M=0$: for example, the partition $(6,6,2,2)$ is clearly not in its image.
+Indeed, from the Hasse diagrams in Figure~\ref{fig:Hasse444and6442} we see that $\pmap$ is not surjective when $M=0$: for example, the partition $(6,6,2,2)$ is not in its image.
 Suppose that $N \ge 2$ and take $\sigma \in \Par(12 + 4N)$.
 By hypothesis